Fleishman-Lab/LAffAb_public/README.md

 This repository contains the RosettaScripts xmls needed to run the LAffAb design steps and some examples.
 The method is described in our preprint ([Link to paper](https://www.biorxiv.org/content/10.1101/2025.11.26.690765v3)).
 Questions, comments, and suggestions can be sent to ariel.tennenhouse@weizmann.ac.il.

 ## Citations
-Please cite our preprint, PROSS, HuCAL PLATINUM, and RosettaScripts
+Please cite our preprint, PROSS, the paper defining the CDR H3 residue frequencies, HuCAL PLATINUM, and RosettaScripts
-- Tennenhouse, A. et al. Energy-guided combinatorial co-optimization of antibody affinity and stability. bioRxiv (2025) doi:10.1101/2025.11.26.690765.
+- Tennenhouse, A. et al. Energy-guided combinatorial co-optimization of antibody affinity and stability. bioRxiv (2025).
 - Goldenzweig, A. et al. Automated structure- and sequence-based design of proteins for high bacterial expression and stability.
 Mol.
 Cell 70, 380 (2018).
+- Zemlin, M. et al. Expressed Murine and Human CDR-H3 Intervals of Equal Length Exhibit Distinct Repertoires that Differ in their Amino Acid Composition and Predicted Range of Structures.
+J. Mol.
+Biol.
+(2003).
 - Prassler, J. et al. HuCAL PLATINUM, a synthetic Fab library optimized for sequence diversity and superior performance in mammalian expression systems.
 J. Mol.
 Biol.
-413, 261–278 (2011).
+(2011).
 - Fleishman, S. J. et al. RosettaScripts: a scripting language interface to the Rosetta macromolecular modeling suite.
 PLoS One 6, e20161 (2011).

 ## Installation